sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 #.
 Use the |Rj|_ editor to run the EFA in ``R`` to the same specification as
    the one in jamovi (i.e., five factors and Oblimin rotation) and compute optimally weighted factor scores.
-Save the new dataset, with the factor scores, to a file (see :numref:`fig-efa9`).
+Save the new data set, with the factor scores, to a file (see :numref:`fig-efa9`).

 #.
 Open up the new file in jamovi (see :numref:`fig-efa10`) and check that